reactivemarkets/developer/docs/sdk/java/README.md

 client.send(buffer);
 ```

-A full subscription example for the level 2 market data feed can be seen in  `com.reactivemarkets.platform.example.feed.FeedGatewayL2Subscription` and a public trade example in `com.reactivemarkets.platform.example.feed.FeedGatewayTradeSubscription`.
+A full subscription example for the level 2 market data feed can be seen in  `com.reactivemarkets.switchboard.example.feed.FeedGatewayL2Subscription` and a public trade example in `com.reactivemarkets.switchboard.example.feed.FeedGatewayTradeSubscription`.